 But it’s unnatural to practice emotional restraint.
 It’s unnatural to be patient, understanding and curious when our partner has been triggered and acts out against us.
 It’s also unnatural to recognize and then acknowledge that we all communicate ineffectively when we feel “under attack.”
 When we admit to our partner that our actions were ineffective and stop expecting them to change, we’re really being exceptional and totally unnatural.

 What has been shown in the research by John Gottman is that effective and courageous couples, the “masters in relationships”, often practice the unnatural in consistent ways.
 They continually stretch themselves to grow and manage their own reactivity.
 Practicing in this way means they cannot fail to become exceptional, because they’re actively learning from any mistakes they make.
 They take calculated risks, over and over again.
 They practice new relationship skills to stay true to their own higher values as well as their personal and couple goals.
-By doing so, they slowly rewire their brains thereby creating new repertoires of behaviour to modify their inbuilt reactions to stress.
+By doing so, they slowly rewire their brains thereby creating new repertoires of behaviour to modify their fight/flight or freeze/appease reactions.
 This is the process that distinguishes the masters in relationships from the disasters in relationships.

 When your partner gets triggered, when you get triggered, can one of you avoid overreacting?
 A teacher of mine once said that a successful relationship is created when only one partner goes crazy at a time.
 These words have stayed with me.
 A good relationship is nearly impossible if you both overreact at the same time.